 I. The Preaching of God’s Word

 i.
-To encourage the faithful preaching of God’s Word, as one of the external means by which Christ brings forth the benefits of his mediation effective for salvation and is one of the marks of the true church, by biblically and confessionally proclaiming the gospel in all sermons.
+To encourage the faithful preaching of God’s Word, as one of the external means by which Christ brings forth the benefits of his mediation effective for salvation and one of the marks of the pure church, by biblically and confessionally proclaiming the gospel in all sermons.

 ii.
 To encourage the confessionally precise and pastorally urgent need to constantly preach justification and the necessity of repentance unto life.

 iii.
-To encourage the redemptive-historic preaching of all the scripture as culminating in Christ, such that no part of God’s word is ever a Christ-less example, story, command, or virtue.
+To encourage the redemptive-historic preaching of all the scripture as culminating in Christ, such that no part of God’s word is ever a Christ-less example, story, command, or virtue, or that he is reduced as a means to an end.

 iv.
 To encourage preaching the reality of Christ’s mediation and the rest he provides in our union and communion with him as the basis of any imperative or virtue.